Flea and Tick Prevention

-Fleas and ticks carry diseases that can cause serious harm to your cat.
+Fleas and ticks carry diseases that can cause serious harm to your pet.
 The most common problem associated with fleas is flea allergy dermatitis, which causes excessive itching, skin inflammation, sores and hair loss.
 The second most common problem associated with fleas is tapeworms.
 Fleas can carry tapeworm eggs, and when the flea bites your cat, the egg can be deposited under your pet’s skin, causing a tapeworm infestation.

-For cats who are small or advanced in age, a severe flea infestation can cause anemia, which is characterized by rapid breathing, lack of appetite and excessive sleeping.
+For pets who are small or advanced in age, a severe flea infestation can cause anemia, which is characterized by rapid breathing, lack of appetite and excessive sleeping.
 If you suspect your pet has anemia due to fleas, it is an emergency situation.